rnb3ds/docs-site/docs/en/json/api-reference/processor/jsonl.md

 Signature: `func (p *Processor) MapJSONL(reader io.Reader, fn func(lineNum int, item *IterableValue) (any, error)) ([]any, error)`

-Maps JSONL data to a new format, returning the converted slice.
+Maps JSONL data into a new format, returning the transformed slice.

 ```go
 processor, _ := json.New()